Skip to main content

 What is the point?

-So, what is the point of first laying pipes in the ground and then blow in the fiber cables?
+So, what is the point of first laying pipes in the ground and then blowing in the fiber cables?
 It seems to be a two-step operation instead of just laying the cables directly into the ground.
 To understand this, we need to understand how these tubes are installed.
 These tube bundles contain color-coded cells or microducts through which the optical fiber bundles are blown.
 Using couplers, installers connect individual micro cable cells together in tube distribution points, to provide routes through which fiber is blown to achieve a splice-free, point-to-point installation.
 A splice-free installation saves installation time and improves overall system reliability, which further is enhanced because no strain is placed on the fiber during the installation process.

 Blown fiber cable network solution for a rural network_